justintoo/blog.justintoo.com/_posts/2017-07-15-cultivating-a-church-scale-up.md

 But what we need now are churches that can *employ* and *deploy* God's people to use their raw purpose, passion, and talent.
 Perhaps we can realize a global scale once our secret weapons are engaged.

-God's people need to take place their place as the Church's secret sauce for scaling-up.
+God's people need to take their place as the Church's secret sauce for scaling-up.

 # Stop Engineering